 Ryan has experience in large-race, medical event management and serves as the medical director for GlobalLimits and has helped provided medical support for the Leadville 100 ultra-marathon.

-Ryan also co-founded and served as co-director for the Wilderness Medical Society and Universities of Colorado and Utah’s Diploma in Mountain Medicine Course (DiMM) until 2018.
+Ryan also co-founded the Wilderness Medical Society’s Diploma in Mountain Medicine Course (DiMM).
 He is the current United States delegate to the International Society of Mountain Medicine (ISMM).

 Jennifer Starling, MD; DTM&H; DiMM

 Dr. Jennifer Starling attended medical school at McGill University and completed her Emergency Medicine residency at Alameda County Medical Center - Highland Hospital.
 As a fellow in Wilderness Medicine at Denver Health/University of Colorado, she completed a tropical medicine degree at the London School of Hygiene and Tropical Medicine, studied dive medicine in Honduras, and treated high altitude illness in Nepal.
 Most recently she has served as race medical for multi-stage ultra-marathons in the American Southwest, Cambodia and Bhutan.
 She also co-instructs a wilderness medicine course for mountain guides in Peru’s Cordillera Blanca.
 Her academic interests include wilderness medicine education and curriculum design, travel medicine, remote race medicine and high altitude medicine.